Hakatere Conservation Park – Mount Guy

 The marked track started in beautiful golden tussock land on an initially gentle gradient.
 That didn’t last long though, and I was soon huffing my way up the mountain.
 The trail stayed to the right of a little gully and was easy to follow.

 About halfway up it got a little rocky, slippy and steeper and I arrived at what I had been thinking was the summit.
 This turned out to be just a rocky outcrop but offered incredible views of the lakes, mountains, the Rangitata River, and the Southern Alps beyond.

 The final stretch

 I continued walking around Lake Clearwater – which was approximately another 8Kms.
-I followed the marked trail over mostly flat terrain, which follows the four-wheel drive track.
-By this time the wind had got up, so it was a very blustery, hence the reason Lake Clearwater is so popular with windsurfers….
+I followed the marked trail over mostly flat terrain, which follows the four-wheel-drive track.
+By this time the wind had got up, so it was very blustery, hence the reason Lake Clearwater is so popular with windsurfers….
 I watched them scooting back and forth across the lake.

 I returned back to Clearwater Village via the tiny campsite, at 2 pm windblown and happy.
 The trail up Mount Guy and around the lake makes a great day’s walk – great views, not too strenuous and gives you a good taster of everything else there is to explore in this beautiful area.